openhive-network/haf_api_node/README.md

 ./snapshot_zfs_datasets.sh 20231023T1831Z-haf-only # where 20231023T1831Z-haf-only is an example snapshot name
 docker compose up -d
 ```
 Note: snapshot_zfs_datasets.sh unmounts the HAF datasets, takes a snapshot, and remounts them.
-Since it unmounts the datasets,
-the script will fail if you have anything accessing the datasets.
-In particular, be sure you don't have any terminals open with
-a current working directory set to those datasets.
-In theory, the script shouldn't have to unmount the datasets before taking
-the snapshot, but we have occassionally encountered issues where the snapshots didn't get all needed data.
+Since it unmounts the datasets, the script will fail if you have anything accessing the datasets.
+In particular, be sure you don't have any terminals open with a current working directory set to those datasets.
+In theory, the script shouldn't have to unmount the datasets before taking the snapshot, but we have occassionally encountered issues where the snapshots didn't get all needed data.

-# Deleting Hivemind data from your database
+# Deleting Hivemind data from your database (or a similar app's data)

 You may want to remove the Hivemind app's data from your database -- either because you no longer
 need it and want to free the space, or because you want want to replay your Hivemind app from